coderofsalvation/Gexpress/README.md

 ## Usage

-Surf to [script.google.com](https://script.google.com), create a script, and copy/paste this:
+Surf to [script.google.com](https://script.google.com), create a script, and copy/paste this into Code.gs:

 ```
 var app   = new Gexpress.App()